-The Faculty Planning Group for the Quantitative Social Science Initiative ("the Committee") proposes to take an important step towards implementing the advice of the PACCS report.
+The Committee on the Quantitative Social Sciences Initiative proposes to take an important step towards implementing the advice of the PACCS report.
 While part of an effort to strengthen the social sciences generally, the Initiative focuses on those aspects of the social sciences that rely on quantitative methods, because they have special requirements that, if adequately addressed, are likely to yield a large return relative to the resources invested.